kpm150497/Hadoop-MapReduce-for-TLC-Trip-Record-Data/README.md

 # Big Data Engineering – Hadoop MapReduce for TLC Trip Record Data

-This study performs the study on Taxi and Limousine Commission (TLC) trip record data for over six months for New York City using MapReduce over Hadoop cluster on AWS infrastructure.
+This big data engineering project leverages a Hadoop cluster hosted on AWS, utilizing services like RDS and EMR, to analyze New York City's Taxi and Limousine Commission (TLC) trip record data spanning over six months.
+The project integrates a range of technologies, including Apache HBase for distributed storage, Apache Sqoop for efficient data transfer, and Python for batch data ingestion and performing query tasks.
+Additionally, Power BI is used for visualizing insights and generating actionable reports.

 # Tools used